lienphuong/ReactJS-nndmc4/README.md

    cd my-grid

-4) Remove package-lock.json because we will be copying package.json from the package and will need to install again:
+4) Remove yarn.lock because we will be copying package.json from the package and will need to install again:

-   rm package-lock.json
+   rm yarn.lock

 5) Install dependencies listed in package.json: